omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![options as described below](../modules/modulesfiles/csvimport_mixedRBasic.png)

-- **Resource Template:** select a resource template from the drop-down menu to apply to the imported item sets.
+- **Resource Template**: select a resource template from the drop-down menu to apply to the imported item sets.
 You can use the search field at the top of the dropdown to narrow results or find a particular template.
-- **Class:** select a class from the drop-down menu to apply to the imported item sets.
+- **Class**: select a class from the drop-down menu to apply to the imported item sets.
 You can use the search field at the top of the dropdown to narrow results or find a particular class.
-- **Owner:** set the owner for the item sets by selecting a user from the drop-down menu.
+- **Owner**: set the owner for the item sets by selecting a user from the drop-down menu.
 You can use the search field at the top of the dropdown to narrow results or find a particular user.
-- **Visibility:** set the visibility of the imported item sets as public  or private.
+- **Visibility**: set the visibility of the imported item sets as public  or private.
-- **Item Set open/Closed to additions:** set whether users other than the owner (and site & global admins) will be able to add or edit the item sets.
+- **Item Set open/Closed to additions**: set whether users other than the owner (and site & global admins) will be able to add or edit the item sets.
-- **Item set for items:** select from a dropdown of existing item sets.
+- **Item set for items**: select from a dropdown of existing item sets.
-- **Multivalue Separator:** enter the multivalue separator character here, if you have used one.
+- **Multivalue Separator**: enter the multivalue separator character here, if you have used one.
       - The columns of data in your CSV should be separated by commas, however within those columns you can add a special character to create multiple inputs, for example a semicolon.
-- **Language:** set the language of the values in the spreadsheet using the appropriate [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank}.
+- **Language**: set the language of the values in the spreadsheet using the appropriate [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank}.

 ### Mixed resources import advanced settings
 There are two options on this tab which are only for advanced use.